West Hudson, New Jersey

-The West Hudson towns and Newark, particularly the Ironbound across the Passaic, have had a long tradition of soccer.
+The West Hudson towns and Newark, particularly the Ironbound across the Passaic, have been called the "Cradle of American Soccer" having a long history and tradition with the game.
+On November 28, 1885, Kearny hosted the first international soccer match held outside of the United Kingdom between the United States and Canada at Clark Field in the neighborhood that is now East Newark.
 Kearny's nickname, "Soccer Town, USA" comes from tradition that originated in the mid-1870s after Scottish and Irish immigration.
-The Newark Portuguese, Clark A.A., Harrison S.C. and West Hudson A.A. were among the many teams.
-Sports Illustrated Stadium, the home of the New York Red Bulls of Major League Soccer and Gotham FC of the National Women's Soccer League is in Harrison.
+The Newark Portuguese, Clark A.A., Clark O.N.T.
+Harrison S.C., Kearny Scots and West Hudson A.A. were among the many teams that called the area home.
+Harrison hosts Sports Illustrated Stadium, the home of the New York Red Bulls of Major League Soccer and Gotham FC of the National Women's Soccer League, with local soccer culture being centered around the famed Harrison Soccer Courts.
+Harrison Park was located a few blocks northwest of the site of Sports Illustrated Stadium and was the home field of West Hudson A.A.
+It hosted the American Cup final in 1920 and 1921 and U.S. Open Cup final in 1918 and 1923.

 Portion of the Morris Canal ran through Kearny Point, unused portions which remain today.
 The peninsula is crisscrossed with rail passenger and freight rail lines, including those of Amtrak, New Jersey Transit, and PATH, the last of which maintains a station at Harrison (Amtrak and NJT having ceased service there).
 Also in this area was the former Manhattan Transfer.
 The Kearny Connection and Waterfront Connection are major passenger rail junctions.
 The proposed high-speed rail line known as the Gateway Project will traverse the area and includes the replacement of the Portal Bridge and the Sawtooth Bridges.

 West Hudson's Saint Patrick's Day Parade passes through the three municipalities.